22-July to 26-July from 09:00 to 16:00$200.00 - $225.00

 Kevin has been working in the field of childcare since he was fourteen years old.
 He was responsible for the operation of the Community Center and summer program for the Department of Parks and Recreation in Bristol, Rhode Island.
 Kevin has worked as a behavioral specialist, working primarily with behaviorally-challenged youth in a variety of programs throughout the country.
 Kevin and his wife moved to Key West in early 2015, having fallen in love with the charm of the island.
 Kevin brings a wealth of knowledge and experience to the program, understanding numerous techniques and teaching styles as well as having knowledge of countless camp games.

-In addition to registering online, we will require a more detailed form for emergency purposes.
+In addition to registering online, we will require guardians to complete more detailed information for emergency purposes.
 The ArtCamp!
-2019 registration form and Camper Code of Conduct will be emailed to you and must be completed before the commencement of camp.
+2019 registration, permission to use images, and Camper Code of Conduct forms will be emailed to you and must be completed before the commencement of camp.

 Camp starts at 9:00 AM and ends at 4:00 PM.
 To ensure the comfort of your child throughout the day, we have included a list of essentials.
 Please pack these items in a beach bag that can be left at the camp.
 The bags will be kept in a designated storage area.
 It is important that all items be labeled with your child’s name.